srivats0603/Algos_Practice/README.md

 "add_binary.py" - takes two binary numbers as input in form of strings, and returns their sum as output as a string.

+"add_digits.py" - algo to recursively add all digits of a number.

 "contains_duplicate.py" - fast algorithm to check if a list of integers contains any duplicates.

 "contains_nearby_duplicate.py" - fast algorithm to check if a list of integers contains any duplicates within a distance k.